Quantcast

 The Election of 1824

-Key Player: John Quincy Adams (1767-1848)
+Biography: John Quincy Adams

-Historical Context: Disputed elections
+Historical Context: Disputed Elections

 The election of 1824 was one of a handful of events in American history when the presidential election process stalled.
 The 1800 election was also forced into the House when Thomas Jefferson and Aaron Burr received the same number of electoral votes.